Date of Last Revision: May 10, 2022

 The purposes of Mensa Connect are:

-- to stimulate member, group, and community-related Mensa activities;
+- to support member, group, and community-related Mensa activities;

 - to provide a forum for, and be supportive of, the exchange of opinions and ideas among Mensa members;

-- to facilitate communications for groups, officers, and National Office staff;
+- to facilitate communications for Local Groups, SIGs, committees, officers, and National Office staff;

 - to promote the overall health and growth of American Mensa; and